DataDog/datadog-api-client-java/api_docs/v1/UsageMeteringApi.md

         defaultClient.configureApiKeys(secrets);

         UsageMeteringApi apiInstance = new UsageMeteringApi(defaultClient);
-        OffsetDateTime startHr = new OffsetDateTime(); // OffsetDateTime | Datetime in ISO-8601 format, UTC, precise to hour: [YYYY-MM-DDThh] for usage beginning at this hour
+        OffsetDateTime startHr = new OffsetDateTime(); // OffsetDateTime | Datetime in ISO-8601 format, UTC, precise to hour: [YYYY-MM-DDThh] for usage beginning at this hour.
-        OffsetDateTime endHr = new OffsetDateTime(); // OffsetDateTime | Datetime in ISO-8601 format, UTC, precise to hour: [YYYY-MM-DDThh] for usage ending BEFORE this hour try {
+        OffsetDateTime endHr = new OffsetDateTime(); // OffsetDateTime | Datetime in ISO-8601 format, UTC, precise to hour: [YYYY-MM-DDThh] for usage ending BEFORE this hour. try {
             UsageFargateResponse result = api.getUsageFargate()
                 .startHr(startHr)